+Assessment:

-Assessment: At the end of Year 13 students will do the following exams: - Paper 1: Listening, Reading and Translation Exam (2 hrs), 40% of A-Level. - Paper 2: Writing Exam (2 hrs 40 mins), 30% of A-Level. - Paper 3: Speaking Exam, conducted by class teacher (21-23 minutes, including 5 minutes preparation time), 30% of A-Level.
+At the end of Year 13 students will do the following exams:

+- Paper 1: Listening, Reading and Translation Exam (2 hrs), 40% of A-Level. - Paper 2: Writing Exam (2 hrs 40 mins), 30% of A-Level. - Paper 3: Speaking Exam, conducted by class teacher (21-23 minutes, including 5 minutes preparation time), 30% of A-Level.

 "A-level languages are very interesting because they allow you to develop your knowledge of the language in much more depth than at GCSE and they also help to increase your cultural awareness.
 My favourite topic so far has been music."
 Year 12 student.

-Frequently asked questions and future careers What are the aims of the course?
+What are the aims of the course?

 To develop students' enthusiasm for language learning, promote cultural awareness and produce effective communicators in the target language.

 What are the benefits of learning a foreign language?

 Not only will language skills increase your enjoyment of holidays abroad, you will improve your employability.
 There are a wide range of career opportunities for those who have studied languages.

 For example?

 Translating Interpreting

 Armed Forces Teaching

 Retail and Wholesale Journalism

-Health & Social Work Hotels & Restaurants Engineering Travel and Tourism
+Health & Social Work Hotels & Restaurants

-In fact, practically any profession could involve languages!
+Engineering Travel and Tourism

-For more information contact Mr J Gleed Email: jgleed@stjohnsschoolcyprus.com
+For more information contact Mr J Gleed Email: jon.gleed@MODSchools.org

-Geography

-OCR H481

-EXCELLENCE • LEARNING • LEADERSHIP

-Who should consider studying this course?

 It is recommended, that you have obtained at least a Grade 5 at GCSE level to study Geography at A Level.
 You should have an independent, lively and enquiring mind, an interest in the environment and current affairs, a willingness to explore new ideas and an ability to communicate your ideas. effectively and a 'hands-on' enthusiastic approach to the subject.

-What units are studied and how are they assessed?

-Unit 1: Physical Systems

-1 hour 45 minute exam (24%)

-Landscape systems - Coastal, Glacial or Dry (2 of 3)

-Earth Life Support Systems - Water and Carbon cycles
+Unit 1: Physical Systems 1 hour 45 minute exam (24%) Landscape systems - Coastal, Glacial or Dry (2 of 3) Earth Life Support Systems - Water and Carbon cycles Geographical Skills

-Geographical Skills

 Unit 2: Human interactions

 1 hour 45 minute exam (24%)

 Changing Spaces; Making Places - From local to global scales Global Connections - Trade or Migration and Human Rights or Power and Borders Geographical Skills

 Unit 3: Geographical Debates

-21⁄2 hour exam (32%) Study 2 of 5 Climate Change, Disease Dilemmas, Exploring Oceans, Future of Food and Hazardous Earth.
+21⁄2 hour exam (32%) Study 2 of 5

+Climate Change, Disease Dilemmas, Exploring Oceans, Future of Food and Hazardous Earth.
-Unit 4: Geographical Independent Investigation

-3,000-4,000 word report (20%)
+Unit 4: Geographical Independent Investigation 3,000-4,000 word report (20%)

-Student Comment:

 "Geography has inspired me to continue my studies to Higher Education and introduced me to topics that influenced my future career direction."
-Callie (studying Geography at Cardiff University) Frequently asked questions and future careers How much work will I need to do?
+Callie (studying Geography at Cardiff University) "I have enjoyed applying my geography knowledge to appreciate the impact of conflict."